coderefinery/testing/content/frameworks.md

 ## [pytest](http://doc.pytest.org)

+- Python
-Installable via Conda or pip.
+- Installable via Conda or pip.

-Easy to use: Prefix a function with `test_` and the test runner will execute it.
+- Easy to use: Prefix a function with `test_` and the test runner will execute it.
   No need to subclass anything.

 ```python
 def get_word_lengths(s):